Mayfield Baptist Chapel

-Mayfield Baptist Chapel, also known as Mayfield Strict Baptist Chapel, is a place of worship for Gospel Standard Strict Baptists in the village of Mayfield, part of the Wealden District of East Sussex, England.
+Mayfield Baptist Chapel, previously known as Mayfield Strict Baptist Chapel, is a place of worship in the village of Mayfield, part of the Wealden District of East Sussex, England.
 The present chapel was built in 1873 on the site of a predecessor which had opened some years before—possibly as early as the late 18th century.
 A Strict Baptist church was formally constituted in 1871 when the minister at the time, Eli Page, adopted these views; previously it had simply been a "preaching place" serving Christians with various Protestant Nonconformist views.
-The simple Vernacular-style building remains in use as a Strict Baptist chapel.
+The simple Vernacular-style building remains in use as a Baptist chapel, though the association to the Gospel Standard has now relinquished.